karenyyng/MACSJ1752/Data/Subaru_data/crop_fits.md

 ```

-# WCS coordinates for cropping the image
+# WCS coordinates for cropping the image - try 1
 Crop only the region showed in the [van Weeren et al. 2012
 paper](http://arXiv.org/1206.2294)